-For more than 50 years the Englefield Charitable Trust has supported a range of charities and good causes in and around Berkshire, North Hampshire and other areas of interest to the Englefield Estate.
-These have included young people, education, community, the arts, social welfare, health, conservation and the armed forces.
+For more than 50 years the Englefield Charitable Trust has supported a broad range of charities and good causes in and around Berkshire, North Hampshire and other areas of interest to the Englefield Estate.
+These have included young people, education, community, the arts, social welfare, conservation, heritage and armed forces veterans.
 It is an independent body, with its own board of Trustees.
-It receives more than 650 requests for help every year and the Trustees must make the difficult decision of selecting which projects to support.
+It receives many requests for help every year and the Trustees must make the difficult decision of selecting which projects to support.

 The Englefield Charitable Trust was established in 1968 by Sir William Benyon.
 Having inherited the Englefield Estate from a late cousin, Sir William had the idea of setting up a charitable trust very early on.